My Trips: A new Self-Service Hub for Copa Airlines

 How a Design Discovery process helped us build a more robust self-service experience for an large international airline.

-2019
+Year: 2019

-Copa Airlines
+Company: Copa Airlines

-Design lead, UX Researcher, UI designer
+Role: UX researcher, UI designer

 lead